enibrn/dendron-move-images/README.md

 # Dendron Move Images

+## Terminology

+- **primary vault**: the main vault from where I upstream notes
+- **secondary vault**: one of the vault in the dependencies which will receive the notes moved from the primary vault

 ## Why

 When I move notes from a vault to another one using the [move note command](https://wiki.dendron.so/notes/98ywiw4211q9sx0v98lbo88/), any images in the notes had to be moved manually and then eventually removed from the first one if not referenced anymore (to clean up space).